-Pursuant to the terms of the Private Placement, Sibelco (i) purchased 109,692,764 Common Shares at a price of approximately \$0.091164 per Common Share (the "Per Share Price") for gross proceeds of \$10,000,000; (ii) purchased 1,793,722 Common Shares for aggregate proceeds of \$197,309.42 in a subsequent "top-up" financing which resulted in Sibelco owning approximately 19.9% of the issued and outstanding Common Shares of Avalon after the top-up financing; and (iii) advanced Avalon \$3,000,000 for the Debenture.
-The Debenture bears interest at 7.115% per annum and the principal and interest are payable on maturity, being June 14, 2025 (the "Maturity").
-To the extent not repaid at Maturity by Avalon, Sibelco will have the right to convert the outstanding principal amount of the Debenture and all accrued and unpaid interest thereon into either additional Common Shares at a conversion price equal to the Per Share Price, or an additional 5% interest in the joint venture corporation (the "JV Election"), as more particularly described below.
-The Debenture is a secured obligation, secured by a pledge of the shares of Avalon's shares of SRL.
+Pursuant to the terms of the Private Placement, Sibelco (i) purchased 109,692,764 Common Shares at a price of approximately \$0.091164 per Common Share (the "Per Share Price") for gross proceeds of \$10,000,000; (ii) purchased 1,793,722 Common Shares for aggregate proceeds of \$197,309.42 in a subsequent "top-up" financing which resulted in Sibelco owning approximately 19.9% of the issued and outstanding Common Shares of Avalon after the top-up financing; and (iii) advanced Avalon \$3,000,000 for the 2023 Debenture.
+The 2023 Debenture bears interest at 7.115% per annum and the principal and interest are payable on maturity, being June 14, 2025 (the "Maturity").
+To the extent not repaid at Maturity by Avalon, Sibelco will have the right to convert the outstanding principal amount of the 2023 Debenture and all accrued and unpaid interest thereon into either additional Common Shares at a conversion price equal to the Per Share Price, or an additional 5% interest in the joint venture corporation (the "JV Election"), as more particularly described below.
+The 2023 Debenture is a secured obligation, secured by a pledge of the shares of Avalon's shares of SRL.

-Avalon also granted to Sibelco, for so long as Sibelco holds not less than 10% of the issued and outstanding Common Shares on a non-diluted basis, the right to nominate one member to the board of directors of Avalon ("Board") (or up to two nominees if the size of the Board is increased to nine directors or more), and the right to participate in future equity offerings so that it can maintain its pro rata percentage ownership in Avalon.
+Pursuant to an Investor Rights Agreement dated June 14, 2023, Avalon also granted to Sibelco, for so long as Sibelco holds not less than 10% of the issued and outstanding Common Shares on a non-diluted basis, the right to nominate one member to the board of directors of Avalon ("Board") (or up to two nominees if the size of the Board is increased to nine directors or more), and the right to participate in future equity offerings so that it can maintain its pro rata percentage ownership in Avalon.
 Sibelco also agreed to a 12-month standstill and certain resale restrictions placed on its holdings in Avalon.